 Singh will also present two new collaborative performances as part of this project.
 A ‘sung and spoken’ performance with artist Harriet Plewis that will function as something of a dialogue; the work follows on from a previous collaboration through which the two artists explored the unguarded act of conversation.

-A choreographic negotiation of the body in performance developed with artist Hannah Buckley.
+A choreographic negotiation of the female body in performance developed with artist Hannah Buckley.
 The artists will explore scales of movement, gesture and postures in relation to the voice and the objects gathered together in the gallery.

 Each collaboration will be photographed by artist Fiona Larkin for Singh to reproduce into large-scale prints that will take over the gallery, dominating the space with the scaled-up bodies of the female performers.

 To conclude this series of events, Singh has a programmed an evening of readings in the gallery by artists whose work explores notions of the voice in relation to self-expression.
 The readings will be performed over Skype, presenting the voice – and head – at an awkward close-up proximity to the listener.

 The exhibition will also feature contributions by textile artist Naomi Daley.

 Graduating students from the third cohort of the BxNU Master of Fine Art invite you to their graduate show.
 Ten artists make work that ranges and shifts across performance, video, photography, sculpture, installation and intervention.
 The project space at BALTIC 39 provides a platform for their ideas to unfold, with work also spilling out into the public spaces of the building.
 For details of the MFA course delivered in partnership with Northumbria University visit baltic39.com/mfa